 Foundation settlement and sinking are some of the most common foundation problems experienced across the country.
-That’s why its important to take the necessary precautions to prevent settlement and to get repairs done if you notice it starting to happen.
+That’s why it’s important to take the necessary precautions to prevent settlement and to get repairs done if you notice it starting to happen.

 Be sure that you have a proper drainage system in your home so that water doesn’t build up around your foundation and cause the soil to expand.
 It is important to have your gutters cleared on a regular basis to ensure that they don’t overflow onto your foundation when heavy rains come.
 Also, make sure that your downspouts are extended 5-10 feet away from your foundation.
 Short downspouts can send rainwater directly onto your foundation, which can put pressure on it and cause it to settle.

-foundation settlement is to contact a foundation repair specialist in your area.
+The first thing to do if you notice signs of foundation settlement is to contact a foundation repair specialist in your area.
 My Foundation Repairs has a network of foundation repair specialists across the country.
-Once you have found a specialist in your area, they can provide an inspection and estimate for your foundation repairs.
+They can provide an inspection and estimate for your foundation repairs.
 Some of the solutions might include the following underpinning products: